hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 #### Migration of `entity.evm_address` data into new `entity_virtual_address` table

-The existing mirror node database, supporting one alias per entity, stores it in a column named `evm_address` in the `entity` table.
+The existing mirror node database, supporting one evm_address per entity, stores it in a column named `evm_address` in the `entity` table.
-With HIP-631, We now support multiple aliases per entity, with one being labelled the default virtual address for that entity.
-We need to perform a database migration to:
+With HIP-631, We now support multiple virtual address per entity, with one being labelled the default virtual address for that entity.
+We will continue to use the `evm_address` column of the `entity` table, but now this value is used for the *default* virtual address.

+We will need to perform a database migration to:
     - create the new `entity_virtual_address` table as specified in the previous section.
-    - for every exiting `entity` with a non-null `evm_address` field, add a row to that table with corresponding `entity_id` and `evm_address` fields, `is_default` set to `true`.
+    - for every existing `entity` with a non-null `evm_address` field, add a row to that table with corresponding `entity_id` and `evm_address` fields, `is_default` set to `true`.
     - We are not going to delete the `evm_address` column from the `entity` table at this time, but that may be a later migration.

 ### Importer